 Why I quit the team.

 Unfortunately, our society has “mis-defined” success as “having more”, “being better or the best”, “being different”, and “doing it right”.
 Our society covertly teaches us that it is the things outside of us that will make us feel good, like making A’s, winning, or being rich, or perfect.
 When we even think that we are not going to “get” these things outside of us that we want, we become stressed-out, fearful, and ashamed on a deep level because bottom-line, we believe we will not be successful if we don’t get these outcomes.
 And if we are not successful, then we believe we will not be accepted and loved.
-When we begin to feel these pressures, we tend to move unconsciously into a fear-based survival mode, and we will begin to react with survival behaviors such as hitting, hurting, yelling, cheating, ignoring, quitting, numbing out, or trying to control others and everything around us to not feel our pain of failure.
+When we begin to feel these pressures, we tend to move unconsciously into a fear-based survival mode, and we will begin to react with survival behaviors such as hitting, hurting, yelling, cheating, ignoring, quitting, numbing out, or trying to control others and everything around us to not feel our pain of failure (instead of communicating our needs in a respectful, connected way).
 Living in survival-mode, which occurs frequently in today’s world, causes massive disconnection from our own selves and others, which is the opposite of what we really want and need (which is connection, love and belonging).
 Thus, it is our “outcome-based, extrinsic societal philosophies” that have actually created the Connection Crisis we have all around us.

 As I fell into this societal disconnection trap and got caught up in the secret lies about what was really important, I began to lose my connection to the process of not only loving the game itself, but to myself and the people around me also.
 This happened as I moved into more competitive levels of basketball competition.
-Even though it would be normal to “not play perfectly” nor “be the best” at these higher levels of play, I did not know how to deal with my shame and embarrassment about not being the best anymore and basically numbed out, hid, and eventually quit building my skills.
-On some level, I thought that if I wasn’t the best, then I was nothing at all and no one would like me.
+Even though it would be normal to “not play perfectly” nor “be the best” at these higher levels of play, I didn’t know how to deal with my shame and embarrassment about not being the best anymore and basically numbed out, hid, and eventually quit building my skills.
+On some level, I thought that if I wasn’t the best, then I was nothing at all and no one would “like me”.
 I would consistently beat myself up over mistakes, again something I had learned growing up in this extrinsic societal philosophy as a way to not get rejected by others.
 Not being able to move through these internal challenges literally made me angry, sick, injured, exhausted, and depressed, and eventually turned my outside world into something I hated.

 The 3 main changes that came out of all of this…The Shift into Body-Mind Empowerment